anantjain-xyz/anantjain.dev/_posts/books-read-and-listened-to-in-2024/index.md

 4. Start With Why: How Great Leaders Inspire Everyone to Take Action.
 Simon Sinek.
 5. Why We Get Fat: And What to Do About It.
 Gary Taubes.
 6. Slow Productivity: The Lost Art of Accomplishment Without Burnout.
 Cal Newport.
+7. Range: Why Generalists Triumph in a Specialized World.
+David Epstein.
+8. The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever.
+Michael Bungay Stanier.
+9. The Engineering Executive's Primer.
+Will Larson.